 During the Carolinas Campaign, Beauregard served as second-in-command of General Joseph Johnston’s Army of the South.
 When Johnston surrendered his army to Sherman on April 26, 1865, the war virtually ended and Beauregard returned to civilian life.

 Beauregard returned to New Orleans and took the oath of allegiance to the United States.
 On July 4, 1868, President Andrew Johnson extended amnesty to a group of Confederate leaders, including Beauregard.
 An act of Congress signed by President Grant on July 24, 1876, restored Beauregard’s citizenship.

 Following the war, Beauregard declined offers of high rank in the armies of Romania and Egypt.
 As a civilian, he served as president of the New Orleans, Jackson, and Mississippi Railroad (1865-1870) and of the New Orleans and Carrollton Street Railway (1866-1876).

 State and City Politician

 Beauregard took part in the formation of the Reform Party in Louisiana, a coalition of moderate Democrats who supported civil rights for African Americans.
 Between 1877 and 1893, Beauregard served as commissioner of the Louisiana Lottery.
 In 1879, state officials appointed him as Adjutant General of Louisiana, serving until 1888.
 That year, voters elected Beauregard as the commissioner of public works for the city of New Orleans.

-P. G. T. Beauregard died at New Orleans, Louisiana on February 20, 1893.
+P. G. T. Beauregard died in New Orleans, Louisiana on February 20, 1893.
 His remains rest in Metairie Cemetery, in New Orleans, Louisiana.